Hyukjoo-Lee/Hyukjoo-Lee.github.io/_posts/2022-01-19-Software Engineering_What is Agile.markdown

 1. Satisfy Customers Through Early & Continuous Delivery
 2. Welcome Changing Requirements Even Late in the Project
 3. Deliver Value Frequently
-4. Business people and developers mush work together daily throught the project
+4. Business people and developers must work together daily through the project
 5. Build Projects Around Motivated Individuals
 6. The Most Effective Way of Communication is Face-to-face conversation
 7. Working Software is the Primary Measure of Progress